Learn how to make Homemade Apple Turnovers with puff pastry and apple pie filling from scratch. Recipe makes 4 apple pie turnovers.

 - 1/2 cup powdered sugar, sifted

 - Preheat oven to 400F.
 Line a cookie sheet with parchment paper.

 - On a lightly floured surface, roll the puff pastry into a 12x12 square.
 Cut the dough into four equal squares.

-- Cut 3 slits into each turnover.
-Brush with the beaten egg then sprinkle with cinnamon sugar mixture.
+- Cut 3 slits into each turnover then brush with the beaten egg.

 - Bake for 18-20 minutes or until golden brown and puffed.
 Let cool completely.